The ketogenic diet is one of the best diets out there when it comes to weight loss and general health.

 If you’re losing weight at 2200 calories daily while most calculators put you at 1800, it simply means that your maintenance calories are actually higher than what these calculators estimate.

 Keep in mind that this will change with time – as you’re losing weight, your energy needs will decrease, as you simply weigh less and need to move less weight through space.
-It’s a good idea to recalculate your calories at approximately every 5 pounds lost in order to continue losing weight.
+It’s a good idea to recalculate your calories at approximately every five pounds lost in order to continue losing weight.

 Keto is awesome for weight loss, as it will help you keep your hunger in check, while giving you access to your fat stores.
 You still need a deficit to be able to lose weight, and the most important thing to do is to have your daily calories in check, to make sure you’re staying under your maintenance energy needs.